hhg7/defiant/README.md

 WARNING: If you're using Mac, use `install_mac.sh`. _I strongly advise against using Mac, however.
 I have found Mac to be significantly less reliable and usable than Linux.
 Also, the multi-processing capability is absent with the Mac version as GCC and omp.h cannot work under Mac._

 # Delta

+Defiant v1.1.5 changes (11/5/2019):
+ - more efficient calculation of Hommel adjusted p-values for `-v` and `-fdr` options.
+Code is now shorter too.

 Defiant v1.1.4 changes (4/23/2019):
 - mutliple genes can now be possible for single DMR